The Wildflower Garden and Fairy Retreat

 To help our butterflies we give them a sugary mix and some fruit in their feeder, but growing wildflowers in your yard is also a great way to help them.

 Discovery - Did you see a hummingbird?
-Challenge - Can hummingbirds fly backwards?
+Challenge - Can hummingbirds fly backward?

 Hummingbirds are another important pollinator.
 In Virginia, the only species you’ll see is the ruby-throated hummingbird.